orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

-Infinitely divisible in the sense that you can always put more stuff in bet
+Infinitely divisible in the sense that you can always put more stuff in between, but at any point in time it is not.

 ---